microsoft/live-share/docs/reference/connectivity.md

 Visual Studio:
 - Run a search for vsls-agent.exe in your VS install location under **IDE\Extensions**
 - The VS install location is typically C:\Program Files (x86)\Microsoft Visual Studio\Preview\\*EDITION* where **EDITION** is Community, Enterprise, etc

+How you do this will vary based on your firewall software, but you can find information about [configuring the Windows Firewall here](https://docs.microsoft.com/en-us/windows/security/identity-protection/windows-firewall/create-an-inbound-program-or-service-rule).

 ## Troubleshooting